olehmelnyk/acme/README.md

 ## Contributing

-Please read our [Contributing Guidelines](./docs/CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.
+Please read our [Contributing Guide](CONTRIBUTING.md) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes.

 ## License